Wolox/react-bootstrap/README.md

 ### Yeoman not found during project generation

 Sometimes when running the generator, you will get an error indicating that `yeoman` is not installed and a prompt with a message like: `-bash: yo: command not found`.
-This could be due to having more than one node version installed, or not having the right `PATH`.
+This could be due to having more than one node version installed, or not having the right `PATH` configured.
 Either way, here is how to fix this issue.

-NOTE: This solution works only if you have installed node using nvm (node version manager).
+**NOTE: This solution works only if you have installed node using nvm (node version manager).
+We are working on a different solution that does not require nvm.**

 #### Step 1: Check if you have the right version of node setted
 It's a common issue having two or more versions of node.
 What you need to do is make sure that the version that is shown with the command `node --version` is the same as the one in your nvm directory (`nvm list`).
 If not, you can set it using the command `nvm use -version-` (e.g.: `nvm use v13.8.0`).